-At end-2017, German savings banks, accounting for 56% of S-Finanzgruppe's aggregate assets (2016: 55%), reported strong Tier 1 and Total Capital ratios at 15.9% and 17.4% (2016: 15.2% and 16.9%).
-Based on aggregate 2017 financials, we estimate these institutions' leverage, defined as equity compared to assets, at 8.8% in 2017 (2016: 8.6%).
-We further believe that German savings banks are able to absorb considerable adverse market developments because of sizeable and fully taxed reserves.
+We estimate that, at end-2018, German savings banks accounted for around 55% of S-Finanzgruppe's aggregate assets (2017: 56%, 2016: 55%).
+Over the same time, the banks reported somewhat improved capital, as demonstrated by Tier 1 and Total Capital ratios of 16.2% and 17.6%, compared with 15.9% and 17.4% in 2017.
+Based on its aggregate 2018 financials, these institutions' leverage, defined as equity compared to assets, was 8.5% at end-2018, compared with 9.0% in 2017 (2016: 8.6%).
+German savings banks are able to absorb considerable adverse market developments because of sizeable and fully taxed reserves.
 These reserves are undisclosed and exist in accordance with local accounting rules (Handelgesetzbuch, HGB).

-At end-2017, German Landesbanks (excluding DekaBank), representing 43% of the group's aggregate assets (2016: 44%), also reported improving capital, as demonstrated by a Tier 1 ratio of 17.5%, compared with 16.5% in 2016.
-The improvement reflects higher earnings and a moderate decline in assets.
+At end-2017 (latest available figure), German Landesbanks (excluding DekaBank) represented 43% of the group's aggregate assets (2016: 44%), and reported solid capital, as demonstrated by a Tier 1 ratio of 17.5%, compared with 16.5% in 2016.
+The improvement reflects retained earnings and a moderate decline in assets.

-Our favorable capital assessment for S-Finanzgruppe considers certain privileges which arise from the group's institutional protection scheme (IPS).4 These privileges reduce regulatory capital requirements because intragroup exposures benefit from a zero percent risk weight.
+Our favorable capital assessment for S-Finanzgruppe considers certain privileges which arise from the group's institutional protection scheme (IPS).
+These privileges reduce regulatory capital requirements because intragroup exposures benefit from a zero percent risk weight.
 A loss of these sector privileges, for example triggered by the absence of support for a troubled member bank, may have negative repercussions for S-Finanzgruppe's overall regulatory capital levels.
 Although we regard such a scenario unlikely, the impact would be credit negative.

-Capital cannot be freely allocated to single members within S-Finanzgruppe, and the risk of new cases of distress as a result of capital shortfalls cannot be ruled out.
+However, capital cannot be freely allocated to single members within S-Finanzgruppe, and the risk of new cases of distress as a result of capital shortfalls cannot be ruled out.
 Although the Landesbanks have improved their regulatory and economic capitalisation, they exhibit riskier business profiles and higher leverage, rendering them more vulnerable to event risk or to renewed market disruption.